Best Distortion Pedals for Metal to Help You Create Those Heavy Songs

 A bad distortion pedal affects the entire song, destroying any semblance of bass sound in the process.
 Get it right though, and you’ll end up with a pedal that creates a beautiful cacophony of sound every time you slam your foot down.

-Best Metal Distortion Pedals - Getting the Grit
+9 Best Distortion Pedals - Getting the Grit

 You’re looking for a solid crunch that fills out your sound with any distortion pedal you buy.
 I’ve looked at six that may do the job for any metal guitarist.